On Ken Thompson's "Reflections on Trusting Trust"

 }

 Now, when we compile the C compiler with itself, we obtain a binary that includes the code to insert a backdoor upon compilation of the Unix kernel login command.
-We finally delete our modifications to the compiler code, so that we leave no trace of our exploit; however, the exploit code remains within the binary of the C compiler.
+Cleaning up, we can finally delete our modifications to the compiler code, so that we leave no trace of our exploit; however, the exploit code remains within the binary of the C compiler—and when the compiler compiles itself, the code will be re-introduced!

 In demonstrating the possibility of this attack, I picked on the C compiler.
 I could have picked on any program-handling program such as an assembler, a loader, or even hardware microcode.
 As the level of program gets lower, these bugs will be harder and harder to detect.
 A well-installed microcode bug will be almost impossible to detect.